alissatroiano/team-4-april-2022/README.md

 ### **Known Bugs**

-- Fuel Input Validates for every car search result calculation if input is Invalid which could lead to multiple alerts for multiple results.
+- Fuel Input Validates for every car search result calculation if input is Invalid which could lead to multiple alerts if there is multiple results.

 ## **DEPLOYMENT**